hewitson-j/hewitson-j/README.md

 - 💻 I have worked as a freelancer for several different organizations, such as Leaps and Bounds Preschool, the author of the Mine Grinder series, the Church of Jesus Christ of Latter-Day Saints and more!
 - 🧑‍💼 Having gained some professional experience, I am looking to break into the software engineering field and get my first professional software engineer job!
-- 🔭 I’m currently working on a photo repository app.
-I'm making an app which will allow authenticated users to see these pictures in photo albums which will be stored in a hosted database/bucket.
+- 🔭 I’m currently working on a small social media platform.
+Authenticated users will be able to log in and create and comment on posts as well as upload other media such as photos and videos.
 - 🌐 My stack is primarily frontend technologies like React.js, TypeScript, Javascript, and HTML/CSS.
 I also use SQL (Postgres and MySQL) in my projects.
 Even though I don't frequently work with them, I also have experience with Python, Java, and C++.
 - 🌱 I’m currently learning backend web technologies such as Node.js so I can create full-stack projects.
 - 📫 You can contact me via my portfolio website at [JacobHewitson.com](https://jacobhewitson.com) or by emailing me at [jacob.a.hewitson@gmail.com](mailto:jacob.a.hewitson@gmail.com)